PartyDAO/party-protocol/docs/crowdfund.md

 ## Crowdfund Creation

-The `PartyCrowdfundFactory` contract is the canonical contract for creating crowdfund instances.
-It deploys `Proxy` instances that point to a specific implementation which inherits from `PartyCrowdfund`.
+The `CrowdfundFactory` contract is the canonical contract for creating crowdfund instances.
+It deploys `Proxy` instances that point to a specific implementation which inherits from `Crowdfund`.

 ### BuyCrowdfund Crowdfunds